flojoy-ai/docs/docs/tutorial/signal.md

 ---
 sidebar_position: 1
-id: tutorial
+id: signal
-title: Signal processing example
+title: Signal Processing Example
 ---

 In this page, we will go through a fully functional example of a digital signal processing application.
 In reality, the signal and timing will come from hardware inputs to Flojoy, but for now we simply simulate a noisy digital signal.